softworkz/emby-wiki/Authentication.md

 * DeviceId is the device's unique id
 * Client is the type of client (Android, Dashboard, Dlna, iOS, PC, WindowsPhone, WindowsRT, other)
 * Version is the client application version
+* UserId is the Id of the current logged in user (if there is one).

 The dashboard currently displays customized icons for the following clients: